gurpreet-/fxapp/README.md

 ### UI tests
 - Please run all tests on an emulator/device with API 28 or higher.
 This constraint comes about by mockk, the mocking framework I'm using.
-- I tested on a Pixel 5 with an API of 28 and 34.
+- I tested on a Pixel 9 Pro with an API of 36.
 - All UI tests are located in `app/src/androidTest`, so right-clicking that folder and clicking `Run All Tests` will allow you to run those tests.
 Alternatively, I have included a run configuration that runs all tests for you which is available at `.idea/runConfigration/all_ui_tests.xml`.

 ## Things to note
 - UI Tests only run on emulators/devices running API 28 or above.
 - The amount field does have some quirky behaviour when typing and sometimes pushes the cursor back.
 Given more time I can alleviate these issues.
 - I have tested many components but due to time constraints some wrapper classes I have not been able to test and I would have liked to have added more UI tests.
 Though the essentials are all tested `ViewModels` and `Model`.
 - FxApp uses `Fragments` and is not 100% Compose.
 Why?
 Navigation in pure Compose is an arduous task especially if you have state in different screens.
-Navigation using the standard `Fragment` based approach which is in a battle-tested library is much easier (although you have to write more shell `Fragments`) and works well with different components such as the side drawer and bottom navigation bar.
+Navigation using the standard `Fragment` based approach, which is in a battle-tested library, is much easier (although you have to write more shell `Fragments`) and works well with different components such as the side drawer and bottom navigation bar.

 ## Acknowledgements